Trey Hunner

 How am I supposed to remember all these amazing people I met!
 Should I bring business cards and if so how many?
 How should I follow up with people after the conference?

 If you have a good conversation with someone, I’d recommend exchanging information with them.
 I’ve seen people write email addresses on napkins.
 I’ve also frequently seen people exchange business cards or name cards.
-Sometimes people simply write down Twitter handles or even ask to take a picture of a face and a badge.
+Sometimes people simply write down Twitter/Mastodon/LinkedIn handles or even ask to take a picture of a face and a badge.
 As I noted above, I like to get people’s Twitter handles and add them to a PyCon list I maintain for myself.
 I also exchange business cards and other forms of contact information.

 Being handed a business card doesn’t mean “this is a business interaction and we are fancy business people”.
 If someone hands you a business card, it usually means they appreciated the conversation they had with you and they’d like to keep in touch (or at least allow for that possibility).
 Sometimes it means they want to hire you, but often they simply want a way to remember your name so they can find you on social media or send you an email later.